These algorithms are good for scaling state spaces, but not actions spaces.

 Trust Region Policy Optimization (TRPO)

-To address the instability of optimizing both $Q$ and $\pi$ simultaneously, Trust Region Policy Optimization (TRPO) introduces a constrained optimization framework.
+To address the instability of optimizing both and simultaneously, Trust Region Policy Optimization (TRPO) introduces a constrained optimization framework.
 The primary idea behind TRPO is to update the policy in such a way that it stays within a trust region, ensuring that each update does not deviate excessively from the current policy.
 This prevents performance degradation due to overly large updates.

 Objective Function: TRPO optimizes the following constrained objective: